karrirasinmaki/blackpepperswing-www/pages/services.md

 90€/160€ per hour + travel, food and accommodation expenses + VAT

 **Rest of the world** with one/two teacher(s)
-Starting from 540€/1000€ for a weekend with 6 hours of teaching.
+Starting at 540€/1000€ for a weekend with 6 hours of teaching.

 At festivals or workshop weekends the price includes a social dance demonstration.
-We add VAT as well as travel, food and accommodation expenses (unless provided by the organizer) to the final price.
+We add VAT (unless reversed) as well as travel, food and accommodation expenses (unless provided by the organizer) to the final price.

 *Ask for an offer!* {{ site.email }}